-When you divide 1 cup of almond flour among 12 carrot cake protein balls, it comes to less than 1/4 cup per serving.
-Even when adding 2 tbsp of hemp seeds, which contain the same FODMAP as almond flour (GOS), it still comes out to less than the maximum tolerable amount of GOS per serving for up to 2 protein balls.
+When you divide 1 cup of almond flour among 12 carrot cake protein balls, it comes to less than ¼ cup per serving.
+Even when adding 2 tablespoon of hemp seeds, which contain the same FODMAP as almond flour (GOS), it still comes out to less than the maximum tolerable amount of GOS per serving for up to 2 protein balls.

 What Kind of Almond Flour to Use?